 Doctors typically use an echocardiogram to diagnose tricuspid atresia.
-This test uses high-pitched sound waves that bounce off your baby's heart to produce moving images your baby's doctor can view on a video screen.
+This test uses sound waves that bounce off your baby's heart to produce moving images your baby's doctor can view on a video screen.

 In a baby with tricuspid atresia, the echocardiogram reveals the absence of a tricuspid valve and a smaller than normal right ventricle.
 Because this test tracks blood flow, it can also measure the amount of blood moving through holes in the walls between the right and left sides of the heart.
 In addition, an echocardiogram can identify associated heart defects, such as an atrial septal defect or a ventricular septal defect.

 There's currently no way to replace the defective tricuspid valve.
 Treatment for tricuspid atresia involves surgery to ensure adequate blood flow through the heart and into the lungs, allowing your baby's body to receive the proper amount of oxygen-rich blood.
 Often, this requires more than one surgical procedure.
 Medications also may be given before surgery can be done.